Welcome to Happy Doc Family Medicine!

 In residency training I had heard of a different model of clinic, called an "ideal medical practice" or “micro practice."
 The idea is simple enough - a physician opens a small clinic and runs it alone, or perhaps with one assistant.
 The overhead expenses are low, which means the doctor can spend a lot more time with each patient because she or he doesn’t need to generate the income to pay for a large clinic and all its staff.
 This clinic model is becoming more popular and there are at least 500 physicians nationwide who have opened their own micro practices.
 I held a series of community meetings in Salem in early 2013, eliciting ideas from people about what they want in their clinic, then put those ideas into action.

 If you come to my clinic you’ll see it doesn’t look like a typical health clinic.
 As one of my 8-year-old patients asked skeptically, “Shouldn’t this clinic be bigger?”
-In my 330 square feet there is no receptionist or medical assistant.
+In the 330 square feet of clinic, there is no receptionist or medical assistant.
 As patients are seen promptly at their appointment time, the waiting room is more for decoration than for waiting.
 Appointments are as long as they need to be for both you and me to feel satisfied, which is often 30-45 minutes.
 Soft, colorful gowns, made by my family and me, adorn the exam room walls.
 The thing I love most about my clinic is that I have time to sit and listen to people and hopefully answer all their questions at every visit.